rploeg/thesisdigitaltwinsustainability/README.md

 # Thesis  Digital Twin and sustainability in manufacturing
-Welcome.
+Welcome!
 This repo describes the installation and configuration of the sustainable digital twin used for my thesis.
 Please contact me if you have any questions!

 All the steps that I have taken are noted [here](https://github.com/rploeg/thesisdigitaltwinsustainability/blob/main/documentation/logbook.md) in my logbook.